BIMSBbioinfo/pigx/README.md

 ----
 # Input parameters

-The input parameters specifying the desired behaviour of PIGx should be entered into the file Samplesheet.
+The input parameters specifying the desired behaviour of PiGx should be entered into the file Samplesheet.
-When PIGx is run, the data from this file will be used to automatically generate a configuration file with the following values:
+When PiGx is run, the data from this file will be used to automatically generate a configuration file with the following values:

 | Variable name | default value | description |
 | ------------- |:-------------:|:-----------:|